When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Individual Source Discussion

-The water maser components in this source exhibit: (1) significant structure orthogonal to the general elongation, (2) large velocity dispersion in compact regions on the sky, and (3) a flat rotation curve.
-Accretion onto the BH drives a jet that is misaligned with the disk rotation axis and interacts with a dense ambient medium \citep{Kondratko2005}.
-These features seem parallel to those observed in NGC~1068 \citep{Gallimore2024}, where a model has been adopted in which the water masers trace spiral arms and are offset from the disk midline due to a disk wind lifting the corresponding clouds.
+The maser map also departs from a clean geometrically thin disk picture: components show structure orthogonal to the main elongation, large velocity dispersion in compact sky regions, and a flat rotation curve. \citet{Kondratko2005} interpret the system as a disk interacting with a jet misaligned from the disk rotation axis.
+The morphology resembles NGC~1068, where water masers have been modeled as spiral-arm structures lifted away from the disk midline by a disk wind \citep{Gallimore2024}.